-Article 58 - Handicap Parking
+Article 58 - Accessible Parking

-The Union may request a Labor-Management Conference to discuss a lack of handicap parking at any worksite where Union members are assigned.
-When such a conference is requested, the University will provide available data on the number of employees in the corresponding building(s) who have registered for handicap parking.
+The Union may submit to the Office of University Labor Relations a request for a Labor-Management Conference to discuss the number of accessible parking spaces near any worksite where negotiations unit members are assigned.
+When such a conference is requested, the University will provide available data on the number of employees in the corresponding building(s) who have registered for accessible parking privileges, if such data exists and is maintained.
+Additionally, the requested conference must be scheduled within ten (10) business days of the request.